-At the Green Store we offer off-grid, grid-tied, and multimode systems – more commonly referred to as island and shore power systems.
+At the Green Store we offer off-grid, grid-tied, and multimode systems.
 We pride ourselves on a thorough site and load analysis to determine the best solution for your overall energy goals, empowering you in your clean energy investment.

 An analysis and measurements of the proposed site.